 Natural Gas Patio Heaters

-Patio heaters that use natural gas aren’t as common – these are the type you would normally find in luxury estates or commercial establishments.
-They do require professional installation and we do not recommend trying to install them on your own.
+Patio heaters that use natural gas aren’t as common – these are the type you would find in luxury estates or commercial establishments.
+They require professional installation and we do not recommend trying to install them on your own.
 So there are initial costs, unlike with electric and propane heaters.
 Despite it all, there are still benefits nesting behind natural gas patio heaters such as:

 - This type provides the lowest operating cost.